-But first, I’m excited to let you know that I’ve been selected as a member of the Nuun Competitive Athlete Team for 2017!
-I’ll fill you in on details as I receive them, but I’m honored that I was chosen to be a member of Team Nuun!
+But first, I’m excited to let you know that I’ve been selected as a member of the Nuun Competitive Athlete Team for 2018!

 I first “met” Nuun back in 2008 when I ran a trail race in Pasadena.
 It was a small race, but Nuun was out there handing out samples.
 And good thing too, because it was so hot that June day that I think I would have melted away, running on trails behind the Rose Bowl, without Nuun electrolytes to keep me going!

-I’ve been a fan ever since, so I’m extremely proud to be a new 2017 Nuun Ambassador!
+I’ve been a fan ever since, so I’m extremely proud to be returning for my second year as a 2018 Nuun Ambassador!

 The Top 16 Running Tips for Beginners

 Angela from Marathons and Motivation: Invest in a good pair of running shoes, preferably from a running store where they can evaluate your gait.

 Kymberly from Well Fit Curves: Pace yourself, your only competition is you.
 Speed doesn’t define if you’re a runner, just run!

 Chrissy from Snacking in Sneakers: Be consistent.
 Don’t worry about all the fancy stuff at the beginning (like speed work and hills and all that jazz) – just be consistent getting out there at least a few days a week.
 It’s amazing how your body will adjust to that consistency and what was tough at the start will feel comfortable in only a few months.